boschresearch/blech-doc/website/content/en/docs/user-manual/declarations.md

 ```

 Obviously, external functions have no body and external variables cannot be initialised.
-As before, external functions may be characterised as `singleton` which means such a function may not be called concurrently.
+As before, external functions may be characterised as `singleton` which means such a function may not be called concurrently with another instance of itself.
 This is useful when the external function to be called is not a pure function because it either returns a volatile value or has some effect on the environment.
-Calling such a function concurrently would violate the synchrony assumptions and lead to unexpected results.
+Invoking multiple instances of such a function concurrently would violate the synchrony assumptions and lead to unexpected results.

 External declarations additionally require annotations which we introduce by example below.